Georgia Explorer

 Image 3

-Overnight in No12 Boutique Hotel, Tbilisi
+Overnight in Strofi Boutique Hotel, Tbilisi

 Telavi is a historical city in Kakheti, an eastern region of Georgia and is considered to be one of Georgia’s most ancient cities.
 With fascinating museums, well-preserved religious buildings and a castle, Telavi offers visitors a unique insight into Georgian history and culture